'Understanding what you're part of is non-negotiable' - Inside Manchester United's academy | Goal.com

 “It’s still really early days,” Cox said about the Frenchman.
 “We try not to single out individuals for two reasons, firstly if you single out one it puts pressure on them and there’s enough pressure on them anyway because getting into our first team is a difficult thing to do.
 But also, the one that gets there sometimes is the one that nobody is talking about.”

 Cox’s example of the latter is Williams.
-The full back was given his first taste of the first team when Solskjaer included him in the travelling squad for Paris Saint-Germain in March 2019.
+The full-back was given his first taste of the first team when Solskjaer included him in the travelling squad to face Paris Saint-Germain in March 2019.
 A relative unknown, the defender was given his debut against Rochdale in the League Cup in September and he’s made 26 appearances for the first team in all competitions since.

 “There are two types of talent.
 There’s obvious talent that hits you in the face, but sometimes it doesn’t get there.
 And then there’s a whispering talent that works away in the shadows, hiding on the shoulder of the obvious talent and at the right time they fulfil their potential and arrive in the first team,” Cox said.